vivek8085/Plant-Disease-Detection-System-for-Sustainable-Agriculture/README.md

 # 🌿Plant Disease Detection System for Sustainable Agriculture
-A Convolutional Neural Network (CNN)-based deep learning solution to detect and classify plant diseases using leaf images.
+A Convolutional Neural Network (CNN)-based deep learning solution to detect and classify plant diseases using images.
 This system aims to assist farmers—especially small-scale and rural farmers—in early identification of crop diseases to enable timely intervention and promote sustainable agricultural practices.

 # 🚀 Project Overview
 Plant diseases can drastically impact food production and economy.
 Manual identification of diseases is time-consuming and often inaccurate.
 This project provides an automated tool that leverages CNN to identify various plant diseases through image recognition, supporting better crop health management.